 Visit our Frequently Asked Questions page for information about bookings and ticketing on our website.

 Explore the links below to jump ahead.

 Sydney Theatre Company offers a range of free and ticketed events designed to give you further insight into our plays.
 Hear about the creative process at pre-season briefings, meet like-minded people at Matinee Club and dine with artists at Pier Group Lunches.

-Visiting The Wharf is a great experience, but being a part of it is even more rewarding.
+Visiting the theatre is a great experience, but being a part of it is even more rewarding.
 There are lots of ways to become involved; to help us out, join old friends, or meet new ones.